dfmdmx/dfmdmx.github.io/mxindustires.md

 ## Workflow
 The workflow divided into manageable segments:
   * **Sales** -  Creates the initial product in the cloud with the design request.
-  * **Drawing** - Sees this request from the sales team and returns the cutting time, the process involved and the list of the materials needed.
+  * **Drawing** - Sees the request from the sales team and returns the product ready for manufacturing including cutting time, processes involved and materials needed.
 This is only done when a non parametric product is been generated.
-For example the Initial Products listed above go directly from Sales into Cutting.
+For example the products in the Initial Products list above go directly from Sales into Cutting.
   * **Cutting** - This team is the one in charge of machining the g-codes created by the drawing team and preparing the machined parts for the next team.
   * **Edge banding** - This process is only used for some laminated plywood projects.
   * **Packaging** - Involves protecting the work of the others teams for further integration or mailing.